burstMembrane/burstmembrane.github.io/_portfolio/fluid.md

 year: 2018
 ---

-**Fluid (2018)** is a set of perfomances and installations using ascultation as a source of sound.
+*Fluid (2018)* is a set of perfomances and installations using ascultation as a source of sound.

-Sounds are harvested through a series of hacked medical tools.
+Sounds are harvested through hacked medical tools.
 The heart, lungs, blood and intestinal tract are captured.
-These are then reamplified, reinterpreted and deconstructed to create a simulation of being inside a body.
-However this body is not organic, it is a mixture of simulated and real sounds.
+These are then reamplified, reinterpreted and deconstructed to create a sonic simulation of being inside a body.
+However this body is not organic, it is a hybrid of "virtual" and "real" sounds.

-After initial experiments at Meta: Royal Parade in 2017, I took this project on stage at the Tote.
-Live mixing and improvising the harvested sounds in space.
+After initial experiments at Meta: Royal Parade in 2017, I took this project on stage at the Tote, where I live mixed and improvised with the harvested sounds in space.

 Find the release on Bandcamp below.